-The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the year-end date and the amounts reported for the revenues and expenses during the year.
-Estimates and assumptions are made taking into account historical experience, current trends and other relevant factors.
-However, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
-The items in the Net Assets Statement at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows.
+The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts.
+Estimates and assumptions take into account historical experience, current trends and future expectations.
+However, actual outcomes could differ from the assumptions and estimates.
+The items in the Net Assets Statement at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows.

-Item Uncertainties Effect if actual results differ from assumptions Potential Impact of Covid-19 The potential impact of the Covid-19 pandemic has and will continue to affect the valuation of assets and liabilities.
-As far as possible the effects have been estimated and reflected in the accounts but such estimates must be viewed in the context of the extent and seriousness of the pandemic and the volatility and uncertainty it has caused.
-The Fund has a risk management framework in place and, in particular, equity protection The effects on the net pension liability of changes in asset values and individual assumptions can be measured.
+Item Uncertainties Effect if actual results differ from assumptions Potential Covid-19 Impact of The impact of the Covid-19 pandemic has and continues to affect the valuation of assets and liabilities.
+However, the most significant effects of the pandemic were seen during February and March 2020, and affected asset valuation.
+Since then The effects on the net pension liability of changes in asset values and individual assumptions can be measured.
 For instance, a 10% decrease in asset values would have reduced the 2019 valuation funding level of 91% to 82%.
-A 0.25% p.a. reduction in the discount rate would in isolation have reduced the funding level to 88% (a 0.25% p.a. increase in assumed inflation would have a similar impact).
-A combination of the asset and discount rate changes would reduce the funding level to 79%. which will help mitigate some of the impact of significant falls in equity markets if they persist.
-Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries and pensions are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide expert advice about the assumptions to be applied.
-Value of The Pension Fund contains Note 15 summarises the investments at level investments in private techniques used, the key 3 equity, hedge funds and pooled funds including property, infrastructure, timber and agriculture, that are classified within the financial statements as sensitivities underpinning the valuations and the sensitivity or tolerance around the values reported. level 3 investments in note

-[
+A 0.25% p.a. reduction in the discount rate would in isolation have reduced the funding

+markets have been relatively stable.
+As far as possible any effects have been estimated and reflected in the accounts but such estimates must be viewed in the context of the extent and seriousness of the pandemic.
+The Fund has a risk management framework in place and, in particular, equity protection which helps to mitigate some of the impact of significant falls in equity markets. level to 88% (a 0.25% p.a. increase in assumed inflation would have a similar impact).
+A combination of the asset and discount rate changes would reduce the funding level to 79%.

+Actuarial present value Estimation of the net liability The effect is as stated above.

+of promised to pay pensions depends on a

+retirement benefits number of complex

+judgements relating to the

+discount rate used, the rate at

+which salaries and pensions

+are projected to increase,

+changes in retirement ages,

+mortality rates and expected

+returns on pension fund

+assets.
+A firm of consulting

+actuaries is engaged to

+provide expert advice about

+the assumptions to be

+applied.

+Value of investments The Fund contains Note 15 summarises the techniques

+at level 3 investments in private equity, used, the key sensitivities

+hedge funds and pooled underpinning the valuations and the

+funds including property, sensitivity or tolerance around the

+infrastructure, timber and values reported.

+agriculture, that are classified

+within the financial

+statements as level 3

-15 to these accounts.
-The
+investments in note 15 to

-fair value of these
+these accounts.
+The fair value

-investments is estimated
+of these investments is

-using a variety of
+estimated using a variety of

 techniques which involve

 some degree of tolerance

-around the values reported

-in the Net Assets

-Statement.
-This may be

-affected in 2019/20 as a

-result of the potential

-impact of COVID 19

-discussed above.

-Britain leaving the The effect is as stated above in

-European Union uncertainty about the

-Luropean omon implications of Britain relation to the potential impact of

-• COVID-19.

-leaving the European

-Union.
-Because it is not

-presently possible to

-predict any impact, it has

-been assumed that there

-will be no significant

-impairment of the Fund's

-assets or changes to the

-discount rate.
-This

-assumption will be regularly

-reviewed.
+around the values reported in the Net Assets Statement.
+Britain leaving th European Union Whilst Britain left the European Union in December 2020, the full impact may not yet have been seen.
+Because it is not presently possible to predict any specific impact, it has been assumed that there will be no significant impairment of the Fund's assets or changes to the discount rate.
+This assumption will be regularly reviewed.
+The effect is as stated above in relation to the potential impact of COVID-19.